 TTC Public Art Program

-Stations will receive public art in accordance with the TTC Public Art Policy outlined in this Approval of Art Concepts Board report.
+All Stations that have received public art installations are in accordance with the TTC Public Art Policy outlined in this Approval of Art Concepts Board report.

 Katharine Harvey: FLORAE